iambonface/quick-learn/README.md

-## Samples choiced to learn to code
+## Quick guide for top learning sites

-    This is a where i plug all my googled resources for quick access to make me geek out!
+    This is a where I plug all my 'googled' resources for quick access to make me [geek] out!